 - Mix in compost or organic matter to promote strong root growth and good blooming.

 - Plant the bulbs deep.
-Generally, big bulbs are planted about 20 cm deep while small bulbs about 12 cm deep.
+Generally, big bulbs are planted at about 20 cm deep, while small bulbs are planted at about 12 cm deep.
 Check the planting directions specific to your selected bulb.

 - Plant the bulb with the pointed end facing up.
 If it has no pointed end, look for the roots and plant that side facing down.

 - Back fill with soil over the hole.
-Lightly compress the soil but do not pack it.
+Lightly compress the soil but don’t pack it.

 - Water bulbs well to stimulate root growth.
 Eliminate air pockets in the soil so bulbs will not dry out.